MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallproviderandchains.md

 The service flags for the type of "dummy" catalog entry to be created.

-A dummy entry is  a <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/ns-winsock2-wsaprotocol_infoa">WSAPROTOCOL_INFO</a> structure with the <b>ChainLen</b> member set to 0.
-The actual LSP catalog entry will reference the ID of this dummy entry in its <b>ProtocolChain</b> member.
+A dummy entry is  a [WSAProtocol_Info](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa) structure with the **ChainLen** member set to 0.
+The actual LSP catalog entry will reference the ID of this dummy entry in its **ProtocolChain** member.

 The possible flags that can be set for this parameter are as follows: